All About Sea Salt

 Other than gray and greige, Sea Salt and other beach-themed paint colours seem to be the most popular with today’s homeowners.

 Why?
 Well, like a good gray or greige, they can suit MANY spaces and styles – everything from beachy bathrooms to cosy cottages!

 Sea Salt: Before we get started

-Not only have I worked with this colour on a daily basis with my colour consulting clients, I painted a BIG OLE sample and strapped it to my body for the day (the non-kinky form of body paint).
+Not only have I worked with this colour on a daily basis with my colour consulting clients, but I also painted a BIG OLE sample and strapped it to my body for the day (the non-kinky form of body paint).
 Paint sample on one hip, wine bottle on the other – I was locked n’ loaded!

 I looked at it in north and south-facing rooms – morning, noon and night, so I could accurately tell you what it does and why it does it!

 And let me tell you, I needed that bottle of wine – in a sippy cup.
 By the time I was done with this colour (and bottle) my brain was swimming with the many ways Sea Salt changed its appearance throughout the day.
 I mean every colour will change on a room-to-room/wall-to-wall basis, but it must be the mix of undertones in this bad boy that makes it the ULTIMATE chameleon colour!

 So, the photos of these rooms are just examples of what you might be able to expect from a colour like Sea Salt in a variety of situations – it ain’t gospel, but it might be as close as we’ll get…just call me Saint Kylie.